Michigan’s Best Beach Towns Near Lake Erie, Lake Michigan, and More

 Michigan not only has four Great Lakes, but it also has an abundance of great inland lakes.
 The state has more than 11,000 of these inland lakes, providing opportunities for ice fishing in winter, and boating, swimming, fishing, and much more in warmer weather.
 Some of the best inland bodies of water to visit include:

 Famous for its tropical blue waters, Torch Lake is a very popular boating destination where young people like to socialize during the summer.
 Apparently, you can even get a pizza delivery by boat.
-A two-mile sandbar at the south end of the lake makes for great swimming.
+A two-mile sandbar at its south end makes Torch Lake great for swimming.

 Through the Chain of Lakes water trail system, you can also travel by boat to lakes that include Elk, Skegamog, Intermediate, and Bellaire.
 Look for Torch Lake rentals with docks so you can bring your own boat, or rent from one of the many boat rental outfits in the area.

 A few minutes north of Houghton Lake, Higgins Lake in Lyon Township offers a more serene experience than its large neighbor.
 The clear, deep lake in Roscommon is just a few minutes’ drive from Houghton Lake.
 Visitors can relax at the beach in South Higgins Lake State Park, with a swimming area that stretches half a mile.

 Fishing and boating are also popular activities here, as are wildlife viewing and taking in sunsets.